If you would like a printable copy of the One Act Evaluation. Click Here (Update on 3/13)

 Any violation of the General Rules of Florida State Thespians’ One Acts will be subject to disqualification and/or disciplinary action by the Board of Directors

-Each district should attempt to insure that the one acts presented at its individual festival adhere to the following rules as closely as possible.
+Each district must insure that the one acts presented at its individual festival adhere to the following rules.
+Including the adjudication by at least two performance judges and a technical judge for all one act plays.

 - Selection of One Act Plays